LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 assume that any and all data used has been properly allocated and initialized.
 This is done in the code examples, but is not discussed further here.

-Also, the examples deomonstrate CPU execution (sequential, simd, openmp multi-threading) and CUDA GPU execution only.
+Also, the examples demonstrate CPU execution (sequential, SIMD, openmp multi-threading) and CUDA GPU execution only.
 RAJA also has support for Intel Threading Building Blocks (TBB) and OpenACC.
 These features are enabled with CMake options similar to other programming models.
 Also, they